Russian interference in the 2016 United States elections

 The Russian government conducted foreign electoral interference in the 2016 United States elections with the goals of sabotaging the presidential campaign of Hillary Clinton, boosting the presidential campaign of Donald Trump, and increasing political and social discord in the United States.
-According to the U.S. Intelligence Community, the operation—code named "Project Lakhta"—was ordered directly by Russian president Vladimir Putin.
+According to the U.S. Intelligence Community (IC), the operation—code named "Project Lakhta"—was ordered directly by Russian president Vladimir Putin.
 The "hacking and disinformation campaign" to damage Clinton and help Trump became the "core of the scandal known as Russiagate".

-The Internet Research Agency (IRA), based in Saint Petersburg, Russia, and described as a troll farm, created thousands of social media accounts that purported to be Americans supporting Trump and against Clinton.
-Fabricated articles and disinformation from Russian government-controlled media were promoted on social media where they reached millions of users between 2013 and 2017.
+The Internet Research Agency (IRA), based in Saint Petersburg, Russia, and described as a troll farm, created thousands of social media accounts that purported to be Americans supporting Trump and opposing Clinton.
+Fabricated articles and disinformation from Russian government-controlled media were promoted on social media, where they reached millions of users between 2013 and 2017.

-Computer hackers affiliated with the Russian military intelligence service (GRU) infiltrated information systems of the Democratic National Committee (DNC), the Democratic Congressional Campaign Committee (DCCC), and Clinton campaign officials and publicly released stolen files and emails during the election campaign.
+Hackers affiliated with the Russian military intelligence service (GRU) infiltrated information systems of the Democratic National Committee (DNC), the Democratic Congressional Campaign Committee (DCCC), and Clinton campaign officials, and publicly released stolen files and emails during the election campaign.
 Individuals connected to Russia contacted Trump campaign associates, offering business opportunities and proffering damaging information on Clinton.
-Russian government officials have denied involvement in any of the hacks or leaks, and Donald Trump denied the interference had even occurred.
+The Russian government has denied involvement in any of the hacks or leaks, and Donald Trump has denied any interference occurred at all.
+However, some prominent Russian figures, most notably the IRA founder, Yevgeny Prigozhin, have admitted to their participation in the interference operation.

-Russian interference activities triggered strong statements from U.S. intelligence agencies, a direct warning by then-U.S. president Barack Obama to Russian president Vladimir Putin, renewed economic sanctions against Russia, and closures of Russian diplomatic facilities and expulsion of their staff.
-The Senate and House Intelligence Committees conducted their own investigations into the matter.
+The campaign was first disclosed publicly by members of the United States Congress in September 2016.
+The immediate U.S. response included strong statements from the country's intelligence agencies, a direct warning by then-U.S. president Barack Obama to Putin, renewed economic sanctions against Russia, and closures of Russian diplomatic facilities and expulsion of their staff.